blipp/protocoleexquis/README.md

 # Protocole Exquis – A Cryptographic Multi-Party Computation Party Game

 A project to be continued.
-Meant to be hosted at [protocoleexquis.net](https://protocoleexquis.net/).
+Meant to be hosted at [protocoleexquis.net](https://protocoleexquis.net/), which only displays a mockup and an about page right now.

+## TODO aka Future Work

+* Finish the game!
+* Add some actual crypto: Why not some actual Secure Multi-Party Computation that let's us hide the precious protocols from the server?
+Maybe some public-key crypto is enough?
+* Game mode for more than two entities?
+* Syntax highlighting?
+Emojis?
+* Automatic security analysis?
+* 3-dimensional version?

 ## Resources